 If you regularly attend the Basilica and are willing to travel to the Cathedral on an “off” week, there is no restriction against that, but again it is first come, first served.
 Thank you for your continued patience and understanding as we continue to work within the Diocesan directives.

-Before reserving your seats for Mass, please take the time to read the guidelines that we must operate within at this time.
 Please note that due to current restrictions, confessions are NOT being heard before Mass at this time.

 The St. Gregory the Great Latin Mass Chaplaincy, of the Diocese of Portland, Maine was established by Bishop Richard J. Malone to serve those who wish to make use of the Missal of 1962 as provided by Pope Benedict XVI’s motu proprio Summorum Pontificum.